ShashaankV/multiscalebrainvar/README.md

 ## Data

-Main output is raster in comma-delimited text file (spike neuron index and time).
+Main output is raster in comma-delimited text file (spike neuron index and time). plotraster.py followed by <raster filename> can be used plot the results.
+Calculations such as CVISI, CVD, mean dominance, etc. will be added soon.

 ## Code for three network architectures